 Cathay Pacific Boeing 777-300

 Japan Airlines Boeing 737-800 (Still prefer this livery)

 Which flight would you like to be on?

 Qantas lounge at Tokyo Terminal 2

 The lounge itself was about 1/4 full.
 It's quite small compared to other major airports.
-The ambiance is pleasant but what attract me most is the ability to take great photos from this location.
+The ambience is pleasant but what attracted me most is the ability to take great photos from this location.
 Free wifi is available over here, there is no need to log in or anything, just hooked onto it and you are online.
 There are AC plugs for you to do your work with your laptop or charge your handphone and you can do it in front of the window.
 That's what I basically did.
-I had 2 cameras and an Ipad (Flightradar) and some food and drink in front on me.
+I had 2 cameras and an Ipad (Flightradar) and some food and drink in front of me.
 So whenever a plane passed by, I will snap some shots of it.
 I was afraid of disturbing the others, but thank goodness the others were preoccupied with their own stuff.
 However, the food was a disappointment.
 The selection was lacking and when I tried it, it wasn't really that nice.
 I ate a bowl of cereal and some cakes plus a cup of Orange juice and that was it.

 Overall, I would give this lounge a rating of 6/10.